bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 ### Data Source Settings
 ![dataSource](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v2/dataSourceEnum.png)
 **On Change** - Perform an MxAction when the user adds or removes a selection.
+**On Leave** - Perform an MxAction when the user clicks away or tabs away.

 ### Filtering Settings
 ![filteringEnum](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v2/filteringEnum.png)